-With more than a hundred million adult consumers, an increasing demand for imported products and westernizing dietary habits, Japan’s food and beverage market is attractive to foreign operators looking for new and exciting business opportunities.
+With nearly 109 million consumers over the age of 15 years (as of Jan 2025) as well as an increasing demand for imported products and westernizing dietary habits, Japan’s food and beverage market is attractive to foreign operators looking for new and exciting business opportunities.

-In this article, we will break down the main dynamics and actors making one of the world’s most exciting food and beverage markets.
-We will explore the main drivers shaping the distribution system, its organization and defining characteristics.
+In this article, we break down the main dynamics and actors making one of the world’s most exciting food and beverage markets.
+We will explore the main drivers shaping the distribution system, its organization, and defining characteristics.
 Finally, we’ll offer useful analysis on some of the most notable players.

-Japan’s food and beverage market supply highly relies on import
+Defining features of Japan’s food and beverage market

 Two main features define Japan’s food and beverage market, fueling both its attractiveness and its complexity.
-Firstly, it is strongly dependent on food import and secondly, it is highly fragmented.
+Firstly, it is strongly dependent on food imports and secondly, it is highly fragmented.

 These trends have led to the rise of opportunities for foreign operators.
 But they might be hard to seize as another defining characteristic of the Japanese food and beverage market is its extreme fragmentation.
 Beyond cultural specificities and preferences, the exceptionally large number of on-trade and off-trade outlets in Japan, with only a few leading companies, creates an additional layer of complexity for newcomers and experienced players alike.

-An extremely fragmented landscape of restaurants, bars and retail outlets
+Extremely fragmented landscape of food service, retail outlets

 Otherwise, retail channels remain dominated by smaller, non-consolidated chains, making estimating their exact number difficult.
 Supermarkets are dominants in the suburbs and smaller cities.
 But their number remains uncertain (estimates range from 8,000 to 20,000 outlets) and leading brands are still limited.
 The top 30 supermarkets chains only account for 30% of total sales nationwide, while regional, usually non-consolidated supermarkets, account for 65%.